xavier268/myprolog/README.md

 The _ (underscore) variable is a special variable that can match anything.

 Strings can be quoted or not.
-If not quoted, the scanner used mainly the Golang syntax.
+If not quoted, the scanner uses mainly the Golang syntax.
 For instance, 3x is the same a 3 , x.

 Any non variable is a legal object name.
 Redefine + or £ if you so wish ...

+Numbers can be interger or flaoting point.

+Neither variable nor numbers can have children elements.

 ## Reserved words